 Cannot Connect to Telegram Servers

 Connection issues may result from firewall rules or network restrictions.
-Verify your system can reach Telegram’s servers by testing connectivity:
+Verify your system can reach Telegram’s servers:

 ping -c 4 telegram.org